Penny-Zhang/Penny-Zhang.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 externalLink: false
 ---

+The topic of my bachelor's thesis is Research on Smart Distribution Strategy of E-commerce Platform in Europe Based on Short-term Demand.

-Ni hao [Demo](https://sergiokopplin.github.io/indigo/).
+[Demo](https://sergiokopplin.github.io/indigo/).
 This is a simple and minimalist template for Jekyll for those who likes to eat noodles.

 ---